rajgoel/course-machine-learning/07-lecture/slides.md

 [Anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) or [outlier](https://en.wikipedia.org/wiki/Outlier) detection is the identification of observations which deviate significantly from other observations.

 > [!NOTE]
-> Anomaly detection is used for cybersecurity, fraud detection, medicine, computer vision, and other applications.
+> Anomaly detection is used for cybersecurity, fraud detection, supply chain disruptions, medicine, and other applications.

 ---